Chimanimani National Park

 Location and Geography

 Chimanimani National Park is located in the eastern part of Zimbabwe, near the border with Mozambique.
-It covers an area of approximately XXX square kilometers, making it one of the largest national parks in the country.
-The park is named after the Chimanimani Mountains, a rugged and picturesque mountain range that dominates the landscape.
+The park is named after the Chimanimani Mountains, a rugged and picturesque mountain range that defines the landscape.
+The village of Chimanimani lies about 120 kilometers south of Mutare, the provincial capital, and approximately 365 kilometers southeast of Harare.
+This remote location offers a true escape into nature.

 Unique Features